Kristina01111000/Drws_site/README.md

 4/25
 For next week:
 He is changing his name to fourelementdoctor
-Change the patreon name to fourelementdoctor -> look up how to do it Add fourelementdoctor to the homepage of GH in a few places Get a different picture for the youtube channel profile picture Four element renewal system -> figure out for next week
+Add fourelementdoctor to the homepage of GH in a few places Get a different picture for the youtube channel profile picture Four element renewal system -> figure out for next week